qinkejiu/mygo/README.md

 All auxiliary paths are reported via `backend.Result.AuxPaths` so you can hand them to downstream tools.

+### Simulator Prints

+`fmt.Print`, `fmt.Println`, and `fmt.Printf` calls whose first argument is a constant string literal lower directly to `$fwrite` statements inside `sv.always` blocks, so they fire once per module clock tick.
+The current formatter understands `%d`, `%b`, `%x`, `%t`, and `%%` and requires every substituted argument to be an integer or boolean SSA value.
+Unsupported verbs, non-literal format strings, or non-integer operands trigger a warning and the print is dropped so other programs keep compiling.

 ### Simulate
 ```bash
 # With a real simulator wrapper (e.g. Verilator)